arnognulf/usch/README.md

 USCH is a shell which uses C as its command language.

-All executables are available as pre-processor defined __VA_ARGS__ macros with 0-n arguments in a nifty C REPL.
+All executables (which doesn't collide with C functions or keywords) are available as pre-processor defined __VA_ARGS__ macros with 0-n arguments in a nifty C REPL.

 Supports loading of header files, and dynamic libraries at the prompt.